-When you are looking for the perfect fish to join your community, a brilliant option would be the Clown Tang, which also goes by the name of Clown Surgeonfish, Lined Surgeonfish, or Blue-banded Surgeonfish, as well as the scientific name of Acanthurus lineatus.
+When you are looking for the perfect fish to join your community, a brilliant option would be the Clown Tang, which also goes by the name of Striped Surgeonfish, Clown Surgeonfish, Lined Surgeonfish, or Blue-banded Surgeonfish, as well as the scientific name of Acanthurus lineatus.

-This absolutely remarkable fish is covered in bright, horizontal striping that encompasses their bright yellow or orange bodies, accompanied by large peduncle spines.
-This member of the Tang family, or Surgeonfish family’s natural habitat is the waters of Fiji, the Maldives, and New Caledonia.
+This remarkable fish is covered in bright, horizontal striping that encompass their bright yellow or orange bodies, accompanied by large peduncle spines.
+They are a member of the Tang family, or Surgeonfish family, with their natural habitat being the waters of Fiji, the Maldives, and New Caledonia.

 Clown Tang Overview and General Information

-Here is an overview/summary of the clown tang as well as the topics that are covered in this guide on the clown tang:
+Here is an overview/summary of the clown tang as well as the topics that are covered in this clown tang guide:

-- Other names: Clown Surgeonfish, Lined Surgeonfish, and Blue-banded Surgeonfish.
+- Other names: Striped Surgeonfish, Clown Surgeonfish, Lined Surgeonfish, and Blue-banded Surgeonfish.

 - Scientific name: Acanthurus lineatus.